Stop making cents: US Mint moves forward with plans to kill the penny

 In February, President Donald Trump announced that he had ordered his administration to cease production of the 1-cent coin.

-“For far too long the United States has minted pennies which literally cost us more than 2 cents.
+Trump posted on his Truth Social site then: “For far too long the United States has minted pennies which literally cost us more than 2 cents.
 This is so wasteful!”
-Trump wrote at that time in a post on his Truth Social site.
-“I have instructed my Secretary of the US Treasury to stop producing new pennies.”
+He said he had instructed his Treasury secretary to stop their production.

-The nation's treasury secretary has the authority to mint and issue coins “in amounts the secretary decides are necessary to meet the needs of the United States.”
+The secretary has the authority to mint and issue coins “in amounts the secretary decides are necessary to meet the needs of the United States.”

 Advocates for ditching the penny cite its high production cost — almost 4 cents per penny now, according to the U.S. Mint — and limited utility.
 Fans of the penny cite its usefulness in charity drives and relative bargain in production costs compared with the nickel, which costs almost 14 cents to mint.